With Tyk Multi-Cloud

 In order to do this, Tyk Multi-Cloud Gateways use a compressed RPC channel back to our cloud to handle data transfer, and it is designed to be as robust as possible against failure of our cloud environment (that means, even if our cloud infrastructure goes down, you local gateways will continue to operate, even if you need to restart your whole cluster).

-To get started with Tyk Multi-Cloud, follow our tutorial to create an account.
+To get started with Tyk Multi-Cloud, create an account.

 A Tyk Multi-Cloud deployment is the best trade-off between running a Tyk node (or even a Tyk cluster) with a much lower infrastructure requirement and total cost of ownership: